lucav76/Fibry/README.md

 Thread confinement
 ===
-Actors systems exist to implement thread confinement: your thread/fiber executes in the same thread/fiber and therefore you don't need synchronization or thread-safe classes.
+Actors systems exist to implement thread confinement: your code executes always in the same thread, and therefore you don't need synchronization or thread-safe classes (though you might still experience issues and race conditions when dealing with other actors).
-Usually, the logic of the actor is supplied during the creation, but sometimes instead of implementing several message types, it would be easier to just "send some code" to be executed in the context of the actor.
+Usually, the logic of the actor is supplied during the creation, but sometimes instead of implementing several message types, it could be easier to just "send some code" to be executed in the context of the actor.
 An example would be **Platform.runLater()** in JavaFX.
 Fibry support this behavior for every actor, with the methods *execAsync()*, *execAndWait()* and *execFuture()*, all accepting Runnable and Consumer interface.
 In addition, almost every Actor implements the Executor interface.